ccsosa/salmon_quant/README.md

-# salmon_quant
+# Salmon quantification for iOmicas server and DEG using edgeR
-These are bash files to run salmon quantification and multiqc
+These are bash files to run salmon quantification and multiqc as well R DEG using edgeR

 ##Steps to run decoy aware salmon index
 ```